MichielBontenbal/Audio_with_Python/README.md

 # Audio_with_Python
-A library to learn about audio with Python

-Use the notebooks in this repo to learn about audio.
+A library to learn about audio processing with Python.
+Use the notebooks in this repo to get an understanding of analysing audio and displaying audio.

-You will use Python to do audio manipulation.

-This is about audio processing / digital signal processing.
+It's about understanding your audio signal.
+This notebook is about audio processing and digital signal processing.
 There is (almost) no AI in this repo.

-It's about understanding your audio signal.
+## Contents
+This repo contains 8 notebooks:
+1. Audio with Python basics
+2. Audio with Python advanced
+3. Visualising audio with librosa
+4. Another way to create a mel spectrogram
+5. Intro to fourier transform
+6. Energy and sound pressure level
+7. Analysing audio with numpy
+8. Filter & denoise

-Everything is tested with Python 3.12
+**Everything is tested with Python 3.12**